nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
-The program changes directory back to the default (home) since there is no argument.
+The directory goes to the default (home) since there is no argument.

 **cd with path to a directory as an argument**